markofsuccess/interactive-front-end-mile-stone-project/README.md

 * Adding map style selector to the map so users can choose what map style they prefer.
 * Changing the marker icons.
 * Change the table of results list to something more neat.
+* Use Google geolocation to locate to users destination instead of the US.
+* Fix the background image on mobile devices so it the whole image covers the whole site.

 ## Technologies Used